arkency/posts/posts/2014-07-14-code-style-matters.md

   </figure>
 </p>

-Have you ever wondered **how your code looks like??** Exactly - no *what does it do* or even *how is it organized*, but actually *how does it look like*.
+Have you ever wondered **how your code looks?** Exactly - no *what it does* or even *how it is organized*, but actually *how it looks*.
 One may think here *"oh screw it"*, but I want to present that **it can matter** and show you my various thoughts about that topic.

 <!-- more -->

-Recently [Andrzej Krzywda](http://andrzejonsoftware.blogspot.com/) raised an sensitive issue about code refactoring in [Rails Refactoring Book](http://rails-refactoring.com/).
+Recently [Andrzej Krzywda](http://andrzejonsoftware.blogspot.com/) raised a sensitive issue about code refactoring in [Rails Refactoring Book](http://rails-refactoring.com/).
 It provides a brief understanding about existing pains, possible solutions and gives us an opportunity to discuss it more detailed here.
 This article is intended to be a supplement for that book to show that not only architecture is important.

 ## Why does it matter?